AllenLeeyn/git/README.md

 Turn off this advice by setting config variable advice.detachedHead to false

 HEAD is now at f0993d5 comment on default value
-HEAD is now at f0993d5 comment on default value
 PS C:\Users\leeyn\work\hello> git checkout v1
 Previous HEAD position was f0993d5 comment on default value